-A business can manufacture their entire marketing campaign around these accelerators.
-For example, a business house can use assets like an ebook to augment the emails as part of their main promotional campaign.
+A business can manufacture its entire marketing campaign around these accelerators.
+For example, a business house can use assets like an ebook to augment the emails as part of its main promotional campaign.

 List all the industry and company events that may be relevant to your marketing plan.
-These may be conferences, industry report releases and company announcements.
-Also, keep a track of important dates in your marketing plan project calendar.
-Ask your Marketing Team to formulate milestone-specific promotions with regards to a particular product launch or to enhance an ongoing program.
+These may be conferences, industry report releases, and company announcements.
+Also, keep track of important dates in your marketing plan project calendar.
+Ask your Marketing Team to formulate milestone-specific promotions with regard to a particular product launch or to enhance an ongoing program.

 A campaign is a sequence of activities aimed at achieving a specific goal.
-They have targeted audiences, budgets and timelines.
+They have targeted audiences, budgets, and timelines.
 Campaigns are primarily categorized into two – builders and drivers.
-The Builder campaigns such as social engagement and blogging are aimed at creating and expanding assets on a continuous basis.
-On the other hand, Drivers are those campaigns that make the full use of existing assets in order to generate short-term income and they usually last for 1-3 months.
-Many people believe the Drivers to be sprints and the Builders as Marathons.
-It is vital for every business that during their marketing planning process, their campaigns should align with goals, audiences, accelerators, and marketing milestones.
+The Builder campaigns, such as social engagement and blogging, are aimed at creating and expanding assets on a continuous basis.
+On the other hand, Drivers are those campaigns that make full use of existing assets in order to generate short-term income, and they usually last for 1-3 months.

-In essence, this task involves what is going to be the core need that my product or service will fulfill?
-Does it involve that your customers pass their day more comfortably?
+In essence, this task involves what is going to be the core need that my product or service will fulfill.
+Does it involve your customers passing their day more comfortably?
 Perform their duties more efficiently?
 Or does it add to them being more respected and appreciated by fellows?
-Simply put, the offering must be such that is designed to suffice the customer wants in a better way.
+Simply put, the offering must be such that is designed to suffice the customer’s wants in a better way.

-Any business whether big or small, must initially recognize their potential customers and segment them according to different parameters.
-Actually, to prosper a small business ought to investigate the market to ascertain the features of its most relevant potential customers.
+Any business, whether big or small, must initially recognize its potential customers and segment them according to different parameters.
+Actually, to prosper, a small business ought to investigate the market to ascertain the features of its most relevant potential customers.
 Your description of the target customer should be in detail.
 In this process, a business also draws a richer picture of the expected revenues and financials from the sales.

-It would be beneficial for your business to establish a process to make the campaign names consistent with analytics, marketing automation, project management and marketing planning systems.
-This enables a better tracking and reporting of results.
+It would be beneficial for your business to establish a process to make the campaign names consistent with analytics, marketing automation, project management, and marketing planning systems.
+This enables better tracking and reporting of results.

 Build a digital marketing team and make some content for your website.
 In your content, remember to write creative and engaging content.
 Write short paragraphs and also vary your sentence length.
-Usage of vernacular is more suitable and grammar doesn’t need to perfect.
+The usage of vernacular is more suitable, and grammar doesn’t need to be perfect.
 Your tone should be a conversational one and must capture the interest of the audience at all times.